mruiz7797/double-seven-guitars/docs/README.md

 ![Primary Information Section](images/primary-info-section.png)

-It is responsive a shrinks with the screen size and margin is maintained:
+It is responsive a shrinks with the screen size and the margin is maintained:

 ![Mobile primary information section](images/primary-info-section-mobile.png)

 #### Services Section

-This sections includes a dark grey banner that appear, consistently, on all pages.
-Services are bulleted with icons and button that leads directly to the table of services on the services page:
+This section includes a dark grey banner that appears, consistently, on all pages.
+Services are bulleted with icons and a button that leads directly to the table of services on the services page:

 ![Services section of home page](images/services-section.png)